-While bleach is a great cleaner for many different things, do not use it on your filter.
-Sure it will come out sparkling clean, but the bleach will damage the fibers greatly reducing the life of the filter.
+While bleach can be effective for your hot tub shell, do not use it on your filter.
+Bleach is a harsh chemical—even when diluted—and it may damage the media fibers, greatly reducing the life of your filter.

 2. Avoid Household Cleaners